saurabhchauhan55068-oss/Note-manager/README.md

 # Note-manager
-A Note Manager Project is a simple software application used to create, store, organize, and manage notes digitally.
+A Note Manager is a simple software application used to create, store, organize, and manage notes digitally.
 It is a very common mini-project for students, especially in computer science, because it covers basic programming concepts.

 📌 Basic Description
 A Note Manager allows users to: